 The campaign aims to educate 10-21-year-olds on the dangers of carrying knives, stresses the importance of early intervention to tackle the root causes of violent crime and provide young people with the skills and resilience to lead productive lives free from violence.

 A hero 60” and set of 30” films shows a set of true stories of young men and women who now live knife free.
 These accounts tell of lives which have been deeply affected by knife crime, the steps they took to move away from knife crime and the positive impact living without a knife has had, to inspire and empower those who are most at risk of knife-related violence.

 The campaign media buy was tailored around the communities and the places the target audience frequent.
-This included OOH poster created to look like flyposting and chicken and burger boxes in local fast-food joints.
-Stickers were also being distributed to act as kitemarks for local individuals and businesses to support the movement.
+This included OOH posters created to look like flyposting.
+We also worked with Morley’s in Brixton on creating takeaway boxes.
+Stickers were also distributed to act as kitemarks for local individuals and businesses to support the movement.